 TENT TRAILERS AND RECREATIONAL VEHICLES:

-No tent trailers or recreational vehicles are allowed unless you have a medical condition.
-(Medical certificate required).
+No tent trailers or recreational vehicles are allowed

 TREES AND PLANTS: No living tree, shrub or bush may be cut down, or branches removed, without the permission of the Camp Warden.
 Indiscriminate destruction of plant life is forbidden.
 Clumps of sod removed must be replaced.